pdf-raku/PDF-Lite-raku/README.md

 ```

-Please see [Appendix I - Graphics](https://github.com/p6-pdf/PDF-API6#appendix-i-graphics) for a description of available operators and graphics.
+Please see [PDF::API6 Appendix I - Graphics](https://github.com/p6-pdf/PDF-API6#appendix-i-graphics) for a description of available operators and graphics.

 Graphics can also be read from an existing PDF file: